-PROPOSAL FOR THE INCLUSION OF SPECIES ON THE APPENDICES OF THE CONVENTION ON THE CONSERVATION OF MIGRATORY SPECIES OF WILD ANIMALS
+DRAFT PROPOSAL FOR INCLUSION OF SPECIES ON THE APPENDICES OF THE CONVENTION ON THE CONSERVATION OF MIGRATORY SPECIES OF WILD ANIMALS

-- A. PROPOSAL: Include the West African (eastern tropical Atlantic) population of Clymene dolphin Stenella clymene on CMS Appendix II - B. PROPONENT: Guinea-Bissau
+- A. PROPOSAL: Include the West African (eastern tropical Atlantic) population of Clymene dolphin Stenella clymene on CMS Appendix II. - B. PROPONENT: [a known Range State would be recommended]

-C. SUPPORTING STATEMENT:
+C. SUPPORTING STATEMENT